somebodywashere/quests-for-emerald/Chapter 5/Day 3 - The Final.md

 pub fun main(id: UInt64, address: Address) {

-  // Getting a public collection and an Auth one of the input address let addressCollection = getAccount(address).getCapability(/public/CryptoPoopsCollection)
+  // Getting a public collection with the Auth interface of the input address let addressCollection = getAccount(address).getCapability(/public/CryptoPoopsCollection)
                             .borrow<&CryptoPoops.Collection{CryptoPoops.CollectionAuth}>()
                             ?? panic("That address doesn't have a Collection.
 So there's nothing to look at :(")